23 Best Things to Do in Lahaina (+ Nearby Attractions!)

 A great place to cliff-jump and snorkel around Lahaina is Black Rock Beach.
 It’s located at the north end of Ka’anapali Beach, and has a pretty interesting story behind it!

-Nowadays, the area of Black Rock is well-known among the younger generation as a jumping-off, snorkeling, and diving place for a little adventurous pleasure!
+Nowadays, the area of Black Rock is well-known among the younger generation as a cliff-jumping spot… and it is a stone’s throw from the famous Kaanapali resorts, so it is an easy place to check out.

 As you might’ve guessed, this farm specializes in growing dragon fruit, but it also offers some of Maui’s most unique excursions.

-The Maui Dragon Fruit Farm is a 27-acre organic farm that is located around a five-minute drive from Lahaina on West Maui.
+The Maui Dragon Fruit Farm is a 27-acre organic farm that is located around a 10-minute drive from Lahaina on West Maui.

 One of the coolest things you can do here is to roll around in the Aquaball, after which you get a bonus dragon fruit farm tour.